 "We have just held a high-level meeting in the city of Miami with the HSI Agency, with whom we are allied in an articulated manner to fight against the sexual exploitation of girls, boys, and adolescents.
 The goal is to eradicate this deplorable crime.
 The results are already being seen," said Mayor Federico Gutiérrez at the end of the meeting.

-One of the main topics discussed on the work agenda was the preparation of the judicial hearings that will be held against US citizens Stefan Correa and Hamzeh Anaswed, captured in Miami, for their alleged participation in cases of sexual exploitation of minors in Medellín and whose investigation is being carried out in an articulated manner in both countries and whose trials will be at the end of June, for which life imprisonment is expected to be requested.
+One of the main topics discussed on the work agenda was the preparation of the judicial hearings to be held against U.S. citizens Stefan Correa and Hamzeh Anaswed, who were captured in Miami for their alleged participation in cases of sexual exploitation of minors in Medellín.
+The investigation is being carried out in coordination between both countries, and their trials are scheduled for the end of June, with life imprisonment expected to be requested.

 “Let's keep working together; we are strengthening this effort.
 Medellín, as a city, is committed to this fight, and we invite more cities in Colombia, Latin America, and around the world to join us.
 More results and more arrests are coming, according to investigations in both the United States and Colombia; we will continue working for the well-being of our children,” added the mayor.

-What were the Conclusions of this Work Agenda against Sexual Child Exploitation?
+What Were the Conclusions of This Work Agenda Against the Sexual Exploitation of Children?

-Among the commitments agreed upon for cooperation in this regard are to strengthen three lines of work:
+Among the cooperation commitments agreed upon were the strengthening of three lines of work:

 - The prevention of ESCNNA (Sexual Commercial Exploitation of Children and Adolescents) in the city.

-- The investigation of crimes of this type against minors.
+- The investigation of crimes of this nature against minors.

-- Support for the prosecution of criminals to ensure effective sanctions, both in Colombia and the United States.
+- Support for the prosecution of offenders to ensure effective sanctions, both in Colombia and the United States.

-Finally, Mayor Gutiérrez stated that joint efforts continue with the Angel Watch strategy, which helps to return foreigners from José María Córdova airport who intend to enter Medellín and who have a history of aggression against women or pedophilia since 2024 and so far in 2025, 47 arrests have been made for ESCNNA, 314 for sexual offenses, and 31 arrests of foreigners for these acts.
-In addition, 82 tourist homes have been intervened, and 78 temporary suspensions of economic activity have been applied for irregularities associated with child exploitation.
+Finally, Mayor Gutiérrez stated that joint efforts continue under the Angel Watch strategy, which helps to prevent entry into Medellín via José María Córdova Airport by foreigners with a history of violence against women or pedophilia.
+Since 2024 and so far in 2025, 47 arrests have been made for ESCNNA, 314 for sexual offenses, and 31 arrests of foreigners for these crimes.
+In addition, 82 tourist accommodations have been inspected, and 78 temporary suspensions of economic activity have been applied due to irregularities associated with child exploitation.

 Finally, the Mayor's Office of Medellín reiterates the call to citizens to report any situation that violates the integrity of minors, emphasizing that the protection of children is an unyielding commitment and that in Medellín, there can be no place for impunity.